 - FREE lockers in the room (don’t forget your padlock)

 - 24-hour reception

 Important to know: inform the hostel is you’re arrival is after 10 pm otherwise your booking will be cancelled.

 The Old Town is only 1km away and it’s a 10-minute walk to the night food markets.
-So the location is not the best, many travelers claim.
+So the location is not the best location in Chiang Mai, many travelers claim.